Azmi Bishara: Academic career

 Upon completing his PhD in philosophy at Humboldt University of Berlin (then East Germany) in 1986, he joined the faculty of Birzeit University in the West Bank.
-He headed the Philosophy and Cultural Studies Department for two years, from 1994-96.
+He headed the Philosophy and Cultural Studies Department for two years, from 1994 to 1996.
 He has also worked as a senior researcher at the Van Leer Jerusalem Institute.

 Bishara is one of the founders of the Society for Arab Culture and of Muwatin, the Palestinian Institute for the Study of Democracy founded by a group of scholars and academics in 1992.
 He also serves on the board of trustees of the Arab Democracy Foundation.

 Bishara is presently the general director of the Arab Center for Research and Policy Studies in Doha, Qatar, also known as the Doha Institute, and a member of its executive board.
 He is an important adviser to former Qatar emir Sheikh Hamad bin Khalifa al-Thani and to his successor, Sheikh Tamim bin Hamad.